tamran/Team-Hydra-II/README.md

 ## To start the server

-- Inside of the server/ directory, type `node index.js`
+- Inside of the server/ directory, type `npm run serve`